 While sex education provides information about the risks of sexually transmitted infections, and how to prevent them, many teenagers do not consistently use condoms.
 Teenagers are the age group most likely to have multiple partners, and least likely to recognise and prevent sexually transmitted infections.
 School sex education often failed to address the social context in which much teenage sex took place – outside of relationships, and often under the influence of alcohol.

-During the 1990s and 2000s research indicated that teenage brains are different to adult brains.
+During the 1990s and early 21st century, research indicated that teenage brains are different to adult brains.
 By age 12 the brain is as large as it is at age 20.
 Research has shown that teenagers use different parts of their brains than adults when thinking about actions.
-Adults used parts of their brain that considered the consequences of actions on others, while teenagers did not.
+Adults used parts of their brain that considered the consequences of actions on others, while teenagers were less likely to do this.

 Teenagers can be susceptible to depression.
 They are less able to interpret social situations and other people’s emotions, and are also more likely to indulge in risky behaviours.
-In 2009, politicians were considering raising the driving age.
+In 2011 the driving age was raised from 15 to 16.
 Some lawmakers said that, if they had known what was now known about the teenage brain, the driving age would never have been set as low as 15.

-A 2000 report on youth found that 80% felt healthy, did not take part in risky behaviours and had positive relationships with their families, schools and friends.
+A major survey of secondary school students in 2012 found that 90% reported that their health was excellent, very good or good and that they were feeling okay, satisfied or very happy with their life.
+Seventy-two per cent said they got on well with their families.
 However, many teenagers did take risks and have accidents.
 While road-safety campaigns, including those against drink-driving, have reduced death and injury rates among young men since the 1970s, the rates remain high relative to older adults.
-In 2006 one-third of road users killed or injured were aged 15–24, and two-thirds of these were male.
+In 2014 one-quarter of road users killed or injured were aged 15–24, and 60% of these were male.

 A landmark study of more than 1,000 people born in Dunedin in 1972–73 found that there were two main groups involved in anti-social behaviour such as minor crimes.
 One was a small group who remained offenders all their lives, while the second, larger group flirted with delinquency (vandalism or shoplifting) in their teens.
 They then ceased offending and settled down with jobs, families and friends.

-Teenagers are great experimenters – for instance, many try smoking although most do not develop a habit.
+Teenagers are great experimenters – for instance, many try smoking although most do not become life-long smokers.
 Most begin drinking alcohol in social situations in their early teens, even though they are legally not allowed to buy alcohol.
-The average age to start drinking in the 2000s was 13.6 years.
+One third of New Zealanders have their first drink at 14 or younger.
 The Sale of Liquor Act 1989 eased restrictions on alcohol sales, and in 1999 the drinking age dropped from 20 to 18.
 Many teenagers believed alcohol helped them relax, talk to people and get to know others.

-In the 1990s and 2000s the consumption of ‘alcopops’ became popular with female teenagers.
+In the 1990s and early 21st century the consumption of ‘alcopops’ became popular with female teenagers.
 These ready-mixed drinks were cheap and easily available, and their sweet taste mimicked the soft drinks that many children were accustomed to.
 Boys typically began drinking beer in their mid-teens.

-New Zealand has a binge drinking culture which is not limited to the teenage years.
+New Zealand has a binge-drinking culture which is not limited to the teenage years.
 In the 2000s teenagers were drinking more in a single session, and more at a younger age, than in the 1990s.
-As inexperienced drinkers with lower body weights and less tolerance to alcohol than adults, teenagers can get drunk much more easily.
+As inexperienced drinkers with lower body weights and less tolerance for alcohol than adults, teenagers can get drunk much more easily.
 The major costs of this are drink driving, car accidents, property damage, violence and sexual assaults.

 Experimentation with illegal drugs is common, but only a minority develop an addiction or a long-term habit.